WRCR

-Programming

-Weekdays on WRCR feature a local news and call-in program, The Morning Show with Jeff and Will, in AM drive time.
-The rest of the day, WRCR plays adult contemporary music and has a schedule of brokered programming during the day.
-It is an affiliate of USA Radio News.
-It also broadcasts New York Boulders minor league baseball games.
-WRCR is the only radio station providing English-language news and information specifically for Rockland County, as WRKL 910 AM in nearby New City, simulcasts the Spanish-language Christian radio programming of WNYG, Patchogue, New York.

-For several years, WRCR carried a local morning talk show co-hosted by Steve Possell.
-Possell had been heard on Rockland's airwaves (previously on WRKL New City) for nearly 50 years.
-He retired in 2021.

 History

 Early years

 The station signed on the air on September 1, 1965.
 The original call sign was WRRC, and later WKQW and WGRC.
-It had several different owners and formats including Soft Oldies and Adult Standards as a "Music of Your Life" station.
+It had several different owners and formats including soft oldies and adult standards as a "Music of Your Life" station.

 It was a daytime-only station, on 1300 kHz in Spring Valley, New York, with studios at the Broadcast House on Route 59.
 The station used its original transmitter site in Nanuet, New York, for 52 years, although a new tower was erected in 2015 for the operation at 1700 AM.

 The station used the call letters WLIR from late 1987 until 2000.
 WLIR had been the call sign for a popular modern rock FM station operating at 92.7 MHz on Long Island.
 When that station lost its FCC license, management brought the WLIR call sign to this co-owned Rockland County station.
 In 2000, WLIR changed its call sign to WRCR.